jennyreddish/seshat/docs/source/index.rst

 1. Seshat Databank Admin: A member of the Seshat team responsible for the maintenance and development of the Seshat codebase, database and website.
 2. Researcher: Any researcher contributing to, or consuming, the Seshat data as part of an ongoing Seshat affiliated project.
 3. Seshat Expert: A collaborator with the necessary expertise and permission to approve or reject changes to the Seshat data.
+4. External Seshat Expert: User: An external collaborator who has the necessary expertise to review and make private comments on Seshat records.
-4. Public User: An academic or other interested party who has created an account on the Seshat website to suggest data edits.
+5. Public User: An academic or other interested party who has created an account on the Seshat website to suggest data edits.

 Project Documentation
 ---------------------